-The hurniwood River is an example of a nerrow river which experienced winter flows in the order of 20 - 34 π^3/s prior to diversion and 950 π^3/s after diversion.
-It was imperative that before diversion we gain some appreliation of the behavior of the waterway so that adequate mitigation reasures could be taken.
+The hurntwood River is an example of a narrow river which experienced winter flows in the order of $20 - 34 \pi^3/s$ prior to diversion and $950 \pi^3/s$ after diversion.
+It was imperative that before diversion we gain some appreciation of the behavior of the waterway so that adequate mitigation reasures could be taken.

-Studies undertaken by Manitoba Hydro and consultants^{1} identified problem areas which are documented in unpublished reports.
-The most detailed study was that carried out by Crippen Acres Engineering for Manitoba Hydro and is "escribed in a paper by Hopper, Simonser and Poulier".
+Studies undertaken by Manitoba Hydro and consultants1 identified problem areas which are documented in unpublished reports.
+The most detailed study was that carried out by Crippen Acres Engineering for Manitoba Hydro and is described in a paper by Hopper, Simonsen and Poulier3.

 One of the areas of concern was the reach of the river flowing past the city of Thompson (Figure 3).
-It was predicted that a major hanging dam weld form causing river stages that were entirely unacceptable.
-The messares taken to forego this potential danger include the construction of e total structure and the installation of an ice boom at Manasan Falls a costream of Thompson.
-The structure consists of two rock and cartiful groins.
-Its purpose is to increase the upstream water level erficiently to promote formation of a stable ice cover behind the upstream ice biom and thus eliminate the ice generating reach of open water (See Figure -...
-A description of the design and construction of the control structure is contained in a paper prepared by Janzen and Kuluk4. -- -----
+It was predicted that a major hanging dam whold form causing river stages that were entirely unacceptable.
+The measures taken to forego this potential danger include the construction of a control structure and the installation of an ice boom at Manasan Falls to be control structure and the installation of an ice boom at Manasan Falls to be constream of Thompson.
+The structure consists of two rock and satthfill groins.
+Its purpose is to increase the upstream water level sufficiently to promote formation of a stable, ice cover behind the upstream los been and thus eliminate the ice generating reach of open water (See Expare 4.1.
+A description of the design and construction of the control structure is contained in a paper prepared by Janzen and Kuluk4.